-10 fun things to do in Old San Juan … from exploring the colorful streets to eating delicious Puerto Rican food, these are the best activities in this historic, colonial city!
+Looking for things to do in Old San Juan, Puerto Rico?
+This fun guide has everything you’ll want to see in this historic city … from exploring the colorful streets to eating delicious Puerto Rican food!

 10 Things to Do in Old San Juan

-Before we jump into all the best things to do in Old San Juan, let’s talk history.
+Before we jump into all the best things to do in Old San Juan, we need to talk history … stay with me!

 San Juan itself was founded in 1521 when the original Spanish settlement was moved to the current location of Old San Juan, a small island on the north coast of Puerto Rico.
 To protect this city (an important gateway to the New World), the Spaniards built forts and walls around the city.